 The financial statements include summarized prior-year comparative information.
 Such information does not include all of the information required or sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Agency's financial statements for the year ended June 30, 2019, from which such summarized information was derived.
+Accordingly, such information should be read in conjunction with the Agency's financial statements for the year ended June 30, 2020, from which such summarized information was derived.
+As discussed in the "Summary of Significant Accounting Policies" note to the financial statements, management changed the presentation of the Statement of Financial Position to a classified format during fiscal year ended June 30, 2021.
+Summarized comparative information presented as of June 30, 2020 was reclassified to current and noncurrent accordingly.